-Latsch Park
+Bluffside Park

 The Parks, Open Space and Recreation System Plan is the primary guiding document for the City of Winona regarding parks and recreation.
+The plan provides significant detail on funding, staffing, and budgetary limitations which must be considered in future actions.
 During the Comprehensive Planning process, the steering committee and Parks and Recreation subcommittee reviewed and refined the Parks, Open Space, and Recreation System Plan goals and objectives, as well as added a few implementation strategies.
 For more information about implementation, see the [Parks, Open Space and Recreation System Plan](#).
+It is important to note that while the following goals, objectives, and strategies give direction to City and community leaders, it is likely not all will be addressed during the effective period of this plan.

-The following eight goals were identified for Parks and Recreation:
+Eight goals were identified for Parks and Recreation: